1968 Nickel Value Checker: Errors List, “D”, “S” Mint Mark Worth

 1968-S DCAM Nickel Value

-The 1968-S Deep Cameo nickel represents the premium tier of proof coinage from this year.
-This designation requires intensely frosted devices on both sides with no reflective breaks.
-The contrast against deeply mirrored fields creates a striking black-and-white visual effect that collectors highly prize.
+The 1968-S Deep Cameo (DCAM) nickel represents the premium tier of proof coinage from this year.
+DCAM designation requires intensely frosted devices on both obverse and reverse with no reflective breaks — the resulting coin displays a stark black-and-white visual effect that collectors prize above all other proof finishes.

-A PR68 Deep Cameo specimen achieved $490 at Heritage Auctions in September 2006.
-This represents the documented auction record for this variety, reflecting strong collector demand for premium-quality examples.
+The documented auction record is a PR68 Deep Cameo specimen that achieved $490 at Heritage Auctions in September 2006.
+This represents strong collector demand for premium-quality examples even at accessible grades.

 1968 S DCAM Nickel Price/Grade Chart